Upgrading

 Upgrading from 0.7.1 or earlier

-0.10.0 includes two changes that affect existing installs.
+0.10.0 included two changes that affect very old installs.

 From 0.10.0, Hicortex is licensed under the PolyForm Noncommercial License 1.0.0 instead of MIT.
 Versions ≤ 0.7.1 published to npm remain MIT-licensed — the license change only applies to 0.10.0 and later.

-Earlier versions used a shared default token (hctx-default-token).
+Earlier versions used a shared default token.
 From 0.10.0, each install generates a unique token at init.
-Re-running init handles this automatically:
+Re-running init handles this automatically: a custom authToken is left unchanged; the shared default is replaced with a new unique token.
+After upgrading, run hicortex status to see your token and update any client machines.

-- Hermes (Nous Research) — a recall-only plugin injects lessons and memory search into your Hermes agents, and the nightly job captures Hermes sessions automatically from each profile's
+• Hermes (Nous Research) — a recall-only plugin injects lessons and memory search into your Hermes agents, and capture is handled by the watchdog reading each profile’s state.db.
+See Installation.

-state.db.
-Install the plugin, then runhermes memory setup hicortexand restart your gateway.
-See Installation. - OpenClaw — the plugin is now a thin client (no local database or LLM inside the gateway).
-It requires a running Hicortex server; capture happens via the nightly job reading OpenClaw's session files.
+• OpenClaw — the plugin is a thin client (no local database or LLM inside the gateway).
+It requires a running Hicortex server.
 See Installation.

 Capture architecture change (0.9.0)